Claude Bourbonnais: Indy Lights

 Bourbonnais ran a partial season in Indy Lights with Forsythe Racing in 1995.
-After some mediocre results the Canadian scored a second place at New Hampshire International Speedway in a Buick powered Lola T93/20.
-The Canadian ran a full season with the American racing team in Indy Lights the following year.
+After some mediocre results, he scored a second place at New Hampshire International Speedway in a Buick powered Lola T93/20.
+He ran a full season with the American racing team in Indy Lights the following year.
 His racing season started with disappointed.
 A practice crash at Homestead-Miami Speedway left Bourbonnais with a concussion.
-Therefore he missed the opening race of the season.
+Therefore, he missed the opening race of the season.
 Bourbonnais returned at Long Beach placing seventh.
-The following round, at Nazareth Speedway the Canadian scored his first pole position in the series.
+The following round at Nazareth Speedway, he scored his first pole position in the series.
 However, mechanical issues prevented a strong finish.
-The second half of the 1996 Indy Lights season Bourbonnais was very strong.
-The Quebec racer scored a number of podium finishes.
+The second half of the 1996 Indy Lights season Bourbonnais was very strong, as he scored a number of podium finishes.
 He even won the Indy Lights race at Vancouver.
-The racing driver finished fourth in the drivers championship.
+He finished fourth in the drivers championship.

 Bourbonnais ran a partial season in 1997 with Eclipse Racing not scoring notable results.

 Indy Racing League

 Throughout his racing career, Bourbonnais made attempts at the Indy 500.
 His first start was the 1997 Indy 500.
 The legendary race was run over three days due to rain delays.
-After a practice crash the Blueprint Racing team had to work hard to get Bourbonnais in the race.
-In a last chance qualifying session the Canadian qualified his car in 32nd place.
+After a practice crash, the Blueprint Racing team had to work hard to get Bourbonnais in the race.
+In a last chance qualifying session, he qualified his car in 32nd place.

 Bourbonnais, along with Paul Durant, Robby Gordon, Sam Schmidt and Jim Guthrie, were granted extra practice laps.
 Due to engine troubles in earlier sessions the drivers made extra system checks.
 Engine troubles haunted Bourbonnais during the race.
-The Canadian survived a chaotic race start which took out five drivers before the start of the race.
+He survived a chaotic race start which took out five drivers before the start of the race.
 However, starting lap eight, the Oldsmobile Aurora V8 in Bourbonnais' Dallara IR7 blew.
-As he stopped down the backstretch his stop caused a yellow flag.
+As he stopped down the backstretch, his stop caused a yellow flag.

-In 1998 Bourbonnais made a second attempt at the Indy 500 with BLueprint Racing.
-Struggling for speed the Canadian had to qualify on Bump day in order to make the race.
+In 1998, Bourbonnais made a second attempt at the Indy 500 with BLueprint Racing.
+Struggling for speed, he had to qualify on Bump day in order to make the race.
 Bourbonnais (and also Lyn St. James and Dan Drinan) failed to beat Johnny Unser's time to make the race.

 Post-single-seater racing career

 Besides single-seaters, Bourbonnais has raced in sportscars and GT's.
-In 1998 the Canadian joined Mike Davies and Bill Dollahite to race a Ferrari 333 SP in the 6 hours of Watkins Glen.
+In 1998, he joined Mike Davies and Bill Dollahite to race a Ferrari 333 SP in the 6 hours of Watkins Glen.
 The mainly amateur based team finished on an impressive tenth place overall, eighth in class.
-For 2000 Bourbonnais joined Philip Creighton Motorsports at the Grand-Am race at Trois-Rivieres.
-Together with teammate Scott Schubot the team finished fourth overall in a Lola B2K/10.
+For 2000, Bourbonnais joined Philip Creighton Motorsports at the Grand-Am race at Trois-Rivieres.
+Together with teammate Scott Schubot, the team finished fourth overall in a Lola B2K/10.

-In 2003 Bourbonnais returned for a one-off in the Trans-Am Series.
+In 2003, Bourbonnais returned for a one-off in the Trans-Am Series.
 Bourbonnais replaced Paul Gentilozzi at Rocketsports Racing for the race at Trois-Rivieres.
-The Canadian rookie qualified his Jaguar XKR in third place, finishing the race in fifth.
+He qualified his Jaguar XKR in third place, finishing the race in fifth.